leon4rd/test/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What did the piece of bread say to the knife?
+Butter me up.